Position

 How much does a Survey Project Manager make?

 A Survey Project Manager plays a key role in overseeing survey projects.
 They ensure that everything runs smoothly from start to finish.
-This job often pays well.
-The average yearly salary for a Survey Project Manager is around $105,814.
-This means that many people in this role earn a good living.
+This job often requires a mix of skills, including project management and data analysis.
+The average yearly salary for a Survey Project Manager is around $107,142.
+This figure shows a good earning potential for those in this role.

 View Survey Project Manager jobs nearby